Kenan İmirzalıoğlu: Career

-He studied at Yıldız Technical University for the Math department.
+He started modeling during his university years.
 In 1997, he joined the Best Model of Turkey and came first.
 In the same year, he joined the Best Model of the World and won.
-Then he drew attention of Osman Sınav who is producer and screenwriter and he took his first role for Osman Sınav's TV series called Deli Yürek as leading actor.
+Then he drew attention of Osman Sınav who is producer and screenwriter and he took his first role for Osman Sınav's TV series called Crazy Heart as leading actor.
+This series made him known all over the country.
+In 2001, İmirzalıoğlu played the same role in the movie Deli Yürek: Bumerang Cehennemi, which was a sequel to the series.